moby/moby/docs/sources/use/puppet.rst

 Images
 ~~~~~~

-The next step is probably to install a docker image.
+The next step is probably to install a Docker image.
 For this, we have a
 defined type which can be used like so:

 .. code-block:: ruby